In 2023, smart homes are more popular than ever. Homeowners across the globe are switching to a more internet-connected future.

 However, it’s never worth settling for the cheap stuff.
 By now, if you’re set on turning your house into a smart home, you will have seen the wide range of DIY, plug-in "smart" solutions available off the shelf.
 Think cheap smart thermostats, smart doorbells, and smart plugs.
 It's always worth being careful with these items.
 While they may be cheap, they are much more limited, and their security much more vulnerable.
 All in all, they’re no match for a fully integrated, professionally installed smart home system.

 A trusted installer will make sure that your devices are secure from both a physical and data security point of view.
 A professional like this will know how to personalise your home automation devices and features to suit your needs.
 They can even design a system that boosts your security as well as increasing your comfort.

 The next step is finding the right systems for you.
 Sure you could begin by purchasing an Apple HomeKit or Control4 system.
 But as we’ve said, it isn’t truly a smart home if it isn't a network of multiple devices.
 The key here is combining many systems into one.

 That’s not to say you’ll need everything from smart heating to automatic blinds.
 The key to smart tech is tailoring it to you.
 That could be automated coffee brewing or something quirky like a dog washer (yes we really did that), make sure it actually makes a difference to your life.

 At Chris Lewis Group, we’re here to help with all of your smart home ventures.
 With over 15 years of experience, we’re early movers in the home automation field, and our team can help you bring your goals to life.
 Whether you want to increase your security or improve overall well-being, we have the skills, experience and knowledge to make your dream a reality.

 Get in touch with us today to see what we can do for you.

 Get in touch with our design experts today:

-Submit the below form and we will get back to you very shortly.
+Submit the form below and we will be in touch very shortly.